comp1010mq/comp1000_to_comp1010_transition_workshops/1 - conditions/conditions.md

 The shopping mall charges for parking based on the following rules:

-- under 3 hours: free
+- under 3 hours: Free
 - 3 hours to 3 hours 29 minutes: $4
 - 3 hours 30 minutes to 3 hours 59 minutes: $7
 - 4 hours to 4 hours 29 minutes: $11